metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 - **Add subscribers**.
 We can add subscribers to the dashboard by adding their email addresses.
 - **Determine frequency and timing**.
 Determine how often Metabase sends the dashboard (daily, weekly, or monthly) and what time of day Metabase sends the dashboard.
-- **Attach results**.
-Whether Metabase should also attach results to the email (which will include up 2000 rows of data).
-Note that Metabase will automatically attach results as a table for questions that do not translate
+- **Send email now**, which is great for sending test emails.
 - **Skip updates without results**.
 If there are no results, we can tell Metabase to skip sending the dashboard at all.
-- **Immediate gratification:** Or send an email right now, which is great for sending a test email.
+- **Attach results**.
+Tell Metabase if it should also attach results to the email (which will include up 2000 rows of data).
+You can choose between CSV and XLSX file formats.

 ### Email example